 Common Book Keynote Address

-Wednesday, October 23 | 6 p.m. | Singleton Center (922 Park Ave.)
+Wednesday, October 23 | 6 p.m. | Singleton Center (922 Park Ave.) | View the keynote recording

-The flagship event for the Common Book each year is our author keynote address!
 This event is free and open to all students, faculty, staff and the general public.

 Common Book Speaker Series